 9. Raseborg Castle & Fiskars Village

 Raseborg Castle is open to visitors from the end of April to the end of September.
-You can check opening hours here.
-Admission costs 7 EUR.
+You can check the opening hours here.
+Admission costs 8 EUR.

 You May Also Like→ Love castles?
 Check out our list of 5 cool castles you must see in Finland!

 You can visit Fiskars Village and go on one of the several guided tours they have on offer.
-They are available throughout the year and area arranged by the Fiskars Museum.
-You can check opening hours here.
-Admission is 5 EUR.
+They are available throughout the year and are arranged by the Fiskars Museum.
+You can check the opening hours here.
+Admission is 6 EUR.

 How to Get to Raseborg Castle & Fiskars Village from Helsinki

-In order to get to Fiskars Village from Helsinki, first hop on the train to Karjaa (Karis).
-From Karjaa bus station you can take one of the numerous buses headed to Fiskars Village.
+To get to Fiskars Village from Helsinki, first hop on the train to Karjaa (Karis).
+From Karjaa Bus Station you can take one of the numerous buses headed to Fiskars Village.
 Check Matkahuolto for bus connections.
 The total journey from Helsinki should take around 2 hours.

 How to Get to Häme Castle from Helsinki